 All agencies seeking COA accreditation are reviewed in eight specific areas:

 Determines whether consumer needs and preferences guide the organization in its design and delivery of services.

 Evaluates the effectiveness and efficiency of services provided and corrects any observed deficiencies.

-Determines whether the organization is governed and administered according to legal requirements and sound principles of effective management and ethical practice.
-This is evaluated by neutral oversight through a diversified board.
+Determines whether the organization is governed and administered in accordance with legal requirements as well as sound management and ethical principles.
+A diverse board of directors provides neutral oversight.

 Evaluates the organization’s ability to deploy personnel and foster efficient, effective service delivery for clients.

 Ensures safe, accessible, and appropriate delivery for the needs of clients, employees, and other stakeholders.

 Ensures that an organization manages its fiscal affairs according to sound financial practices, and applicable statutory and professional requirements.

 Determines whether services are conducted with due regard to ethical and professional requirements and protects confidential information regarding clients.